sportstalk247/sdk-javascript/README.md

     // Argument is a Room object with an ID that has been created.
 See the RoomService const eventService =  await service.setCurrentRoom({...});
     // This will start the chat, but without callbacks nothing will happen.
-See the ChatClient documentation. eventService.startChat(); // will begin receiving events from the room.
+See the ChatClient documentation. eventService.startEventUpdates(); // will begin receiving events from the room.
 }
 ```